The letter from over a century ago in which Sarah Aaronsohn writes of the tragic death of her beloved friend, Avshalom Feinberg.

 He passed away on the 20th of the month of January.
 Believe me my dear ones that I am talking and writing about his death, yet it is still unclear to me and it is impossible to become accustomed to his death.
 His family still know nothing, we do not want to tell them until after the war, as why should they suffer at a time when it is impossible to move or do anything.

-Sarah, who coordinated all the NILI underground’s activities in Israel at the time, tells about the dangers and the hope.
-A month before she sent this letter, on June 4, 1917, the French government published a memorandum which “considers it to be an act of justice and correction of a wrongdoing to assist the revival of the Hebrew nation in its land, which it was exiled from hundreds of years ago”.
+Sarah, who coordinated all the NILI underground’s activities in Ottoman Palestine at the time, tells about the dangers and the hope.
+A month before she sent this letter, on June 4th, 1917, the French government published a memorandum which “considers it to be an act of justice and correction of a wrongdoing to assist the revival of the Hebrew nation in its land, which it was exiled from hundreds of years ago”.
 It could be that Sarah heard about this declaration and refers to it in the letter:

 I have a large role in the work here, and if we have to endanger ourselves, my dear one, I think not of it.
 The work is dear and holy to me, you must understand.
 If our dear one would have been able to hear the good news, that we were promised the Land of Israel, what would he not do in sheer joy?
 And we have merited to see it due to his idea and his head which he endangered.

 Later in the letter, Sarah describes the dismal condition of the “Station for Agricultural Experiments in Atlit”, the life work of the agronomist Aaron Aaronsohn, a place for agricultural experiments as well as the location the NILI spy network operated from.
-Sarah Aaronsohn also describes the wretched condition of the Jewish settlement in Israel at the time under the yoke of Turkish rule:
+Sarah Aaronsohn also describes the wretched condition of the Jewish settlement in the Land of Israel at the time under the yoke of Turkish rule:

 You are certainly aware of the situation of the deportation of our Jews from Jaffa, their poverty and suffering are inconceivable.
 Hundreds and thousands of people were simply taken and destroyed to their very core, and people who did not know what aid was and who lived like princes, now need help.
 The poverty in the cities of Jerusalem, Tiberius and Safed is also horrendous.